 Fire safety in the home

-If you have recently had your property rewired by Grand Union your smoke and/or heat alarms will be manufactured by Aico.
+If you have recently had your property rewired by us your smoke and/or heat alarms will be manufactured by Aico.
 User instructions for these products can be downloaded from the Aico website – download instructions.
-Grand Union install the 160RC series of alarms; the lithium battery in this product does not require replacing.
+We install the 160RC series of alarms; the lithium battery in this product does not require replacing.

 If your smoke alarm is not manufactured by Aico, please ensure you are familiar with how to test the alarm and change the batteries frequently if required.